Oletus/gameutils.js/README.md

 * **npm run mp32ogg** - convert all mp3 files under assets/audio to ogg.
 * **npm run compile** - compile the project as minified under out/js and creates an NW.JS package.
 * **npm run compile_js** - same as above, but process only JS, not assets.
 Good for incremental updates.
+* **npm run create_cordova_project** - create a cordova project.
+Subsequently running the compile script will also update the Cordova www directory.
+Under development.